Iowa Supreme Court won't hear appeal from Dubuque man accused of armed robbery

 The Iowa Supreme Court on Friday declined to take up the case of a former Dubuque man convicted of armed robbery.

-The justices denied the request to consider the sentenced issued to Jacolby J. Pendleton, now 25, who was convicted of second-degree robbery in September 2013 and sentenced to 10 years in prison.
+The justices denied the request to consider the sentence issued to Jacolby J. Pendleton, now 25, who was convicted of second-degree robbery in September 2013 and sentenced to 10 years in prison.

 Authorities said Pendleton attacked a man in Dubuque with the intent to rob him in February 2013.
 He was convicted by a jury and given the mandatory 10-year prison sentence, of which he is required to serve at least seven years before seeking parole.
 He unsuccessfully appealed that conviction.